decent-stuff/decent-cloud/README.md

 ## User contracting an offering

-Search for suitable offerings:
+Search for suitable offerings, preferably after running `ledger_remote fetch` to get the latest offerings:

 ```
 cargo run --bin dc -- offering --query 'memory >= 512MB AND storage.size > 1gb'
-dc --network ic offering --query 'memory >= 512MB AND storage.size > 1gb'
 ```

+This will give you the list of DC principals and their matching offerings.
+From the offerings, inspect the offerings and take the instance id from your preferred one.
-This will give you the offering instance id (FIXME: ensure cli works).
-You should also check the reputation and history of the provider (FIXME: add example).
+You should also check the reputation and historical data for the provider (FIXME: add CLI and an example).

 After finding the id: